+Other Relationships

+Two more relationships from the UML specification may be used: Dependency and Realization

 Dependency Notation

 “A dependency is a relationship that signifies that a single or a set of model elements requires other model elements for their specification or implementation.
 This means that the complete semantics of the depending elements is either semantically or structurally dependent on the definition of the supplier element(s)...“, an extract from [2].
 A dependency relationship may define naming identified by the «NamedBy» stereotype.